 The Blackwood Church was opened in 1879.
-Bracknell Church opened in 1884, and Liffey in 1902 (voluntary labour) on land donated by Mr TH Bosworth.
-Cluan Church was built by voluntary labour on land donated by Mr James Leonard and opened in January 1907.
+Liffey Church opened in 1881, Bracknell Church in 1884 and Cluan Church in 1906 (built by voluntary labour on land donated by Mr James Leonard.
 The front porch was added later by Mr Lockhart (Jack Gillam’s grandfather and Tom Lockhart’s great grandfather).
 A new church was built at Cluan in 1975 (voluntary and paid labour).

 These four churches became the Bracknell District Baptist Churches, which ultimately sponsored and financially supported the establishment of the Baptist Church in Westbury.